DSR-RHIT/me447-visualizing-data/cm/cm502_software-lab.md

     need a license)
   - *Create repository*

-<a href="#top">Top of page</a>

 ## create an Rproject

 Instructions adapted from (Bryan, [2018](#ref-Bryan2018))

   - Navigate to your portfolio repo on GitHub
-  - Copy the HTTPS clone URL to your clipboard via the green “Clone or Download” button.
+  - Copy the HTTPS clone URL to your clipboard via the green â€œClone or Downloadâ€ button.
 The URL will look something like this:
     `https://github.com/jennybc/myrepo.git`

 In RStudio,